tcpipuk/tomfos.tr/docs/matrix/continuwuity/reverse-proxies/ssl.md

+---
+title: SSL Certificates for Matrix
+description: Keep your Matrix server secure with SSL!
+Learn how to get and manage certificates with Certbot.
+No eavesdroppers allowed!
+---

 # SSL Certificates for Matrix Servers

 This guide covers obtaining SSL certificates for your Matrix homeserver using Certbot.
 We'll cover